digitaltrails/vdu_controls/README.md

   * Added an ability to estimate the solar-illumination for a given geolocation and time.
   * Added semi-automatic ambient-light-level adjustment proportional to solar-illumination.
-  * When the ambient-light-level slider is adjusted, it has the side-effect of determining the daylight-factor, the ratio of indoor-illuminaton/solar-illumination.
+  * When the ambient-light-level slider is adjusted, it has the side-effect of determining the daylight-factor, the ratio of indoor-illumination/solar-illumination.
   * The Lux-Dialog, displays the current daylight-factor and includes a plot of estimates for solar-illumination and indoor-illumination for the current day.
   * The Preset-Dialog includes an option to save/restore the daylight-factor.
-This can be used to save daylight factors for various condtions, or to activate them at a solar-elevation.
+This can be used to save daylight factors for various conditions, or to activate them at a solar-elevation.
   * The Lux-Dialog scale adjusts for display DPI.
   * The Solar Elevation chart adjusts for display DPI.
   * Fixed Lux brightness adjustment; protect-nvam can now be disabled.